 Coach Gosse began coaching Offensive Line at Brantley County High School during the 2002 season.
 He then became the Offensive Coordinator at Appling County High School and Metter High School during the 2003 and 2004 seasons respectively.
 In his fourth season as a high school football coach, Coach Gosse became Offensive Coordinator at Tift County High School during the 2005-2010 seasons.
 After his tenure at Tift County, Coach Gosse became the Head Coach at McIntosh County Academy.
 He has been the head coach or offensive coordinator during 14 state playoff games with the one appearance in the State of Georgia Football Semifinals.

-Robby Taylor is entering his first season with the Bears and his 7th season of coaching football.
+Coach Taylor is entering his second season with the Bears and his 8th season of coaching football.
 Coach Taylor played football for Perry High School where he was honored as a GACA All-Star his senior year.
-Coach Taylor began his coaching career at Northside Middle School where he spent 2 years.
-Coach Taylor spent the last 4 years coaching Linebackers at Veterans High School.
-This year, Coach Taylor will coach Inside Linebackers and serve as the Special Teams Coordinator for the Bears.
+He began his coaching career at Northside Middle School where he spent 2 years.
+He then spent 4 years coaching Linebackers at Veterans High School before coming to Houston County.

-Coach Taylor signed with the University of West Georgia to play football where he earned his bachelors degree.
-He went on to earn his Masters degree from Georgia Southwestern and completed his Specialist degree last Spring from Piedmont College.
+Coach Taylor earned his Bachelors degree from the University of West Georgia, Masters degree from Georgia Southwestern and Specialist degree from Piedmont College.

-Dennis Morris is starting his first season as the Offensive Line coach with the Bears, and his 13th season coaching high school football.
-Prior to Houston County High School, Coach Morris served as the athletic director at Northside Middle from 2013 to 2017.
+Dennis Morris is starting his second season as the Offensive Line coach with the Bears, and his 14th season coaching high school football.
+Prior to Houston County High School, Coach Morris served as the athletic director at Northside Middle.

 Born and raised in Montana, Coach Morris and his family moved to middle Georgia in 2013.
 Prior to arriving Coach Morris was the Head Football coach at Dickinson High School in Dickinson, North Dakota from 2010 until 2013 and was an assistant OL coach in the program for five years before taking the helm.
 Morris began his coaching career in 2005, with a 1 year stint as a head coach in a Montana class "C" eight-man football program.